Livestream shopping

 Livestream shopping (also known as live video shopping) is used by brands to promote and sell products through livestreams on digital platforms, often in collaboration with influencers.

 The aim is to provide consumers with an immersive and interactive experience, allowing them to ask questions and buy products during the livestream.

 It started in Asia in 2017 and then expanded to the rest of the world over the following years.

 Terminology & phenomenon

-Live streaming is a type of streaming that allows, through the Internet, to transmit or receive a particular content while the event is taking place: in this case the event is a live presentation of a product followed by consumers from different locations.
+Live streaming is a type of streaming that allows content to be transmitted or received over the Internet while an event is taking place; in livestream shopping, the event is a live product presentation watched by consumers from different locations.